Tag Archives: share the road

 Visibility is key to safe bike ride as the days become shorter.

-Bike Pic Oct 03, visibility is key to a safe ride as the days become shorter
+Bike Pic Oct 14, Bike Pic Oct 03, visibility is key to a safe ride as days shorten

-As the days become shorter and damp weather is part of the norm, while riding your bike here in the upper Midwest, visibility is key.
+Visibility is key as the days become shorter, and damp weather is part of the norm while riding your bike here in the upper Midwest.
 So take a tip from our motorcycle friends, along with bright clothing and gear to stay visible and noticed in traffic, always ride with lights front and back.
-Here are some more helpful tips from AAA Auto Club for a safe ride on your #nextbikeadventure.
+Here are some helpful tips from AAA Auto Club for a safe ride on your #nextbikeadventure.

 As a cyclist or a safer driver you become aware of what drivers of both bikes and cars are doing and learn how to keep yourself safe - observe and practice.